joerick/pyinstrument/README.md

     pytest

+### The HTML renderer Vue.js app

+The HTML renderer works by embedding a JSON representation of the sample with a Javascript 'bundle' inside an HTML file that can be viewed in any web browser.

-To edit the html renderer style (a Vue.js app), do:
+To edit the html renderer style, do:

     cd html_renderer
     npm ci
     npm run serve

+When launched without a top-level `window.profileSession` object, it will fetch a sample profile so you can work with it.

-To compile this app and bundle it back into the pyinstrument python tool:
+To compile the JS app and bundle it back into the pyinstrument python tool:

     bin/build_js_bundle.py [--force]